- Support Checkerboard Hill on Patreon!

 Posted in Tourism

-Tagged Hong Kong, Mass Transit Railway, model trains, MTR, scale models, tourist trap, trains
+Tagged Hong Kong, Mass Transit Railway, model trains, MTR, scale models, souvenirs, tourist trap, trains

 2 Comments